 Adding to this difficulty is the fact that very few tests exist for evaluating the severity of an individual's mental impairment, which means the criteria tend to be relatively subjective.
 Without hard evidence, examiners are left to base their decisions on information from physicians' records; an activities of daily living (ADL) questionnaire; and feedback from friends and family members.

-If there is not enough information to support your mental health disability claim, an independent physician will conduct what is known as a mental consultative exam.
-Claimants with ongoing mental symptoms such as depression or memory loss sometimes are sent for an exam because they lack a recent medical evaluation (within the past 60 days), or perhaps never sought treatment before.
-Others are subjected to an exam just to be sure, but it really depends on the individual case.
+If there isn't enough information to support your mental health disability claim, an independent physician will conduct what's known as a mental consultative exam.
+Claimants with ongoing mental symptoms, such as depression or memory loss, are sometimes sent for an exam because they lack a recent medical evaluation (within the past 60 days) or haven't sought treatment before.
+Others are subjected to an exam just to be sure, but it depends on the individual case.

 The exam, paid for by the SSA, involves a standard mental or psychiatric evaluation, depending on the mental impairment in question.
 The examiner then sends a written report to your local Disability Determination Services (DDS) agency (within a 10-day window), which is used to either approve or deny your claim.

 In addition to assessing the presence of a mental impairment, the SSA must determine whether the condition affects your ability to perform substantial gainful activity.
 To do this, agents will look at your "residual functional capacity."
 The RFC is a measure of which kinds of work you're able to perform in light of your disability.